NathanHarrington/dotfiles/README.md

         2016-05-13 06:53 a decent option appears to be window borders from ubuntu-xenial Xenus, gnome icons, adwaita controls, adwaita mouse pointer and Faience+ desktop.
+        2016-06-27 FC24 ships out of the box with themes.
+Combining:
+        Window Borders: Esco
+        Controls: BlueMenta
+        Desktop: Blue-submarine
+        Looks good, and has the fully colored edge window borders

     Backgrounds->Settings->Picture aspect of no picture, change color to black.
 Turn off display of icons on desktop.